|Instructors||Type of Lessons|

 After performing for a couple of years post graduation, Orlando became Cristyn’s permanent home where she built a music program for ages 2 through 5th grade at College Park UMC CDC and School using Orff Schulwerk, Kodaly,and Montessori techniques.
 For the next five years, she continued to share her musical passion with students at St. Margaret Mary Catholic School as the school music director and church youth choir director working with students from pre-kindergarten through 12th grade.
 Her choir represented the United States in Rome, Italy in 2011 in concert and in the Mass, Mary, Mother of God Feast celebrated by Pope Benedict XVI which was internationally televised.

 Cristyn has composed many children’s choral works and Orff arrangements and is recognized as a conductor with Pueri Cantores, National Pastoral Musicians, and the Diocese of Orlando while still performing locally with various ensembles and organizations like Vocal Fusion, Seraphym, Orlando Philharmonic, and the Florida Opera Theatre.
-Encouraging others to share their passion behind music making and to embrace the benefits it can provide to people of all ages, Cristyn is excited to teach not only private students but also music play dates for children and their parents.
+Encouraging others to share their passion behind music making and to embrace the benefits it can provide to people of all ages, Cristyn is excited to teach not only private students but also music play dates for children and their parents

-Jeremy Tomlinson-Acoustic Guitar, Voice & Recording Studio Director
+Jeremy Tomlinson Recording Studio Director

 Jeremy’s passion for music is deeply rooted in both music creation and music production.
 As a Nashville native, he has been surrounded by accomplished musicians, producers, and engineers since childhood.
 His love for creating music is the driving force behind his ability to produce and engineer great recordings.
 Jeremy studied Music Theory at Faulkner University and has 2 degrees from Full Sail University in Recording Engineering and Entertainment Business.
 Currently, Jeremy is the Music Director/Pastor at River Run Christian Church where he enjoys blending numerous musical genres and making unique arrangements with full bands and vocal ensembles.
 Vocal Performance groups have been a huge part of shaping his ability to sing, arrange, and produce.
 For many years, he sang in a’capella groups using an assortment of vocal percussion and effects.
 He also plays acoustic guitar and piano.

-Alex Pandolph-Drums/Percussion & Piano
+Alex Pandolph-Drums, Guitar, & Piano

 Alex was born and raised in Miami, Florida and began his musical journey at 4 years old with the piano as his first instrument.
 He moved to Kissimmee, Florida at age 9, and continued to take piano lessons at Florida Christian College’s Community Music School.
 At 11 years old, Alex decided to play the drums, and he received a drum set that Christmas with lessons that were soon to follow.
 Throughout high school, he took both piano and drum lessons from professional musicians and teachers Lisa Schonauer, who taught piano, and Paul Parker, who taught drums and percussion, and because he was homeschooled, there was more time and opportunity to practice.
 Playing for multiple churches in the area, he had a good foundation in practicing and performing as a group, and being exposed to other musical styles such as jazz, rock, and latin, he became well rounded as a musician and as a lover of music.
 In addition, he played the drums for a jazz-styled worship team led by world-class jazz guitarist Terry Bradds, who became an important mentor in Alex’s musical development.
 In his senior year of high school, he dual enrolled at Valencia Community College and Florida Christian College, where he began taking core college classes and basic college-level music courses, while also being able to take piano at a college level.
 Not only did he love learning and playing music, but he also had a passion for teaching, and he began teaching drums and piano privately to a few students.
 After graduating high school in 2011, he attended Stetson University in Deland, Florida as a music major and studied piano under Dr. Michael Rickman.
 While at Stetson, he continued his love for teaching students through the Stetson Community Music School.
-Due to some changes in degree choices this past year, Alex plans to attend the University of Central Florida in the fall of 2013 to study jazz drum set and major in sound engineering while still obtaining a music minor degree.

 Bruce Taylor-Acoustic, Electric, & Bass Guitar